ivoaz/content-editable-bundle/README.md

 <h1>{{ 'Go ahead, edit away!' | contenteditable }}</h1>
 ```

-This saves the content of current locale in the database and lets a user with
+This saves the content of the current locale in the database and lets a user
-`ROLE_ADMIN` permission edit the content with the browser's
+with a `ROLE_ADMIN` permission edit the content with the browser's
 [content editable](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_Editable)
 feature.

-Here's another example with larger content:
+Here's another example with a larger content:
 ```twig
 {% contenteditable "content_editable_description" %}
     <h2>HTMLElement.contentEditable</h2>